 Bullying: The District has adopted this definition from the Olweus Bullying Prevention Program to use when handling student conflict: "Bullying is when someone repeatedly and on purpose says or does mean or hurtful things to another person who has a hard time defending himself or herself.
-The three key components of bullying behavior are: (1) Involves an imbalance of power and strength; (2) Involves a pattern of behavior over time; and (3) Involves aggressive behavior."
+The three key components of bullying behavior are:

+- 1. An imbalance of power and strength

+- 2. A pattern of behavior over time

+- 3. Aggressive behavior.